Overview

 Very few people taking gabapentin have serious problems.

-- have thoughts of harming or killing yourself (a few people taking gabapentin have had suicidal thoughts, which can happen after only 1 week of treatment)
+• you have any thoughts about harming yourself or ending your life (a few people taking gabapentin have had suicidal thoughts, which can happen after only 1 week of treatment)

 Serious allergic reaction